mate-academy/jv-oop-advanced/checklist.md

     public Figure getRandomFigure() {
         int figureNumber = random.nextInt(FIGURE_COUNT);
-        // generate a specific areaHelper based on the `figureNumber` value }
+        // generate a specific figure based on the `figureNumber` value }
 }
 ```

-#### Creating a areaHelper, don't pass expressions in the constructor.
+#### Creating a figure, don't pass expressions in the constructor.
 Create separate variables and pass them on for better code readability.
 * Bad example:
 ```